 I prefer regular hiking pants because they protect my legs from bugs, plants (like poison ivy), and briars.
 If a briar catches my pant, it pulls them away.
 With leggings, it wouldn’t end as well.

 Just about every brand adds a generous amount of spandex or elastane to the fabric so expect pants to get a bit larger as you wear them.
 This is where the waist tie comes in handy and I highly recommend looking for pants with the tie.

-If they’re so tight when you first put them on that the waistband is crushing your stomach, let them go.
-Slightly snug and you should wear them around the house for an hour or so to see what happens.
+If the pants are so tight when you first put them on that the waistband is crushing your stomach, let them go.
+If they are slightly snug, wear them around the house for an hour or so to see what happens.

 As long as they don’t feel like the material is overtaking you, they’re not falling down, and you can bend and move comfortably, they fit.

 The Right Length for Hiking Pants

-How long your hiking pants should be is personal, but there are a few things to watch out for and some general tips you can follow.
+How long your hiking pants should be is personal, but there are a few things to watch and some general tips you can follow.

 I keep my pants about three-quarters to one inch from the ground.
 If the pants are designed with a cuff that fits tight around the ankle, then they should reach the ankle and cover it.
-These types of pants can grip too tightly and create issues if they’re too high, especially as your body swells from hiking, and become uncomfortable.
+These types of pants can grip too tightly if they’re too high, especially as your body swells from hiking, and become uncomfortable.

 What feels fine for a 3-mile hike may not feel fine at the 8-mile mark.

-Personally, I prefer pants with a wider bottom.
-You want them long enough that they cover the top of the boot, but not so long that you walk on them.
+Ideally, your pants should be long enough that they cover the top of the boot, but not so long that you walk on them.